ekernf01/perturbation_data/README.md

 ### Using the perturbations

 This is a collection of uniformly formatted perturbation datasets.
-We offer R and Python code to quickly read and write from this collection. **This doesn't work yet but I hope to set it up soon!**
+We offer R and Python code to quickly read and write from this collection. **Implemented in python but not yet in R.**

 In R: